transparencyint/CGIP/documentation/architecture-frontend.md

 	},

 	getRenderData: function(){
-		/* this method is used to prepare the data for the templat We can do any sort of pre-calculation in here */ var data = this.model.toJSON();
+		/* this method is used to prepare the data for the template We can do any sort of pre-calculation in here */ var data = this.model.toJSON();
 		data.currentDate = new Date().getTime();